mzabriskie/storage.js/README.md

 // You could also use Storage.local() or Storage.session() and the API remains the same.

 // Create storage reference
-var store = Storage.cookie();
+// Could refactor to use Storage.local() or Storage.session() with no changes to code below. var store = Storage.cookie();

 // Add some values to storage